Ohiopyle Falls is located right in town.

 The short answer: YES!
 The hiking trails at Ohiopyle State Park are dog-friendly and welcoming.

-Some of the businesses in town had water bowls set outside for thirsty pups to take advantage of, especially in the hot summer heat.
+Some of the businesses in town even had water bowls set outside for thirsty pups to take advantage of, especially in the hot summer heat.

 Wrapping Up: Best Things to do in Ohiopyle